evawyf/starter-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: University of California, San Diego
+- name: University of California, San Diego (UCSD)
   url: https://www.ucsd.edu/

 # Short bio (displayed in user profile at end of posts)